zainkhalifa/RF-GDS/README.md

-# GDS Processing
+# RF-GDS
-GDS Processing is a MATLAB library to enable RF analog integrated-circuit designers to convert and manipulate GDS structures and then export them to Cadence layout without DRC errors.
+RF-GDS is a MATLAB library to enable RF analog integrated-circuit designers to convert and manipulate GDS structures and then export them to Cadence layout without DRC errors.
 I needed a tool during my PhD to move designs from HFSS to Cadence layout without drawing the designs manually again in Cadence.
-Refere to the [GDS_Processing.pdf file](https://github.com/zainkhalifa/GDS_Processing/blob/master/GDS_Processing.pdf) for a quick overview.
+Refere to the [RF-GDS.pdf file](https://github.com/zainkhalifa/RF-GDS/blob/master/RF-GDS.pdf) for a quick overview.
 Although, I made this library for this specific application, I have created many general functions for GDS files that you might find useful.

 Note: This library depends on the work of Ulf Griesmann in his [gdsii-toolbox](https://github.com/ulfgri/gdsii-toolbox).
 This repository includes his source code together with any copyright notice therein.